BelisAliosmanova/LifeAI/pull_request_template.md

-# Pull Request Template for Cool School
+# Pull Request Template for Life

-Thank you for your contribution to the Cool School project!
+Thank you for your contribution to the Life project!
 Before submitting your pull request (PR), please ensure you have completed the following steps and checked all the boxes where applicable.
 This helps us to review and merge your changes faster.

 ## Description